Culminating project planning must begin well in advance of graduation. The process will take a minimum of two semesters.

 Your preliminary committee meeting must take place at least one semester prior to the final defense/final committee meeting.

-A candidate completing a culminating project generally completes the final conference or oral examination during the last semester of the program.
+A candidate completing a culminating project generally completes the final conference or oral examination during the last semester of their program.

-The final conference should be scheduled six or more weeks prior to final examinations week.
+To ensure graduation in the desired term, the final conference should be scheduled to occur six or more weeks prior to final examinations week.
 This timeframe allows for required revisions, electronic submission and format review and approval.
+Students must meet all listed completion deadlines for the term in which plan to graduate.

 Final oral examinations are required for completion of a dissertation, thesis, field study, starred paper(s), creative work or professional portfolio (with project, internship or practicum).